-In 2013, there were around 120 concerts or other public musical events as well as a diversity of other activities including music courses, recording sessions, private music teaching, regular U3A courses, music examinations, master classes and public lectures.
-Since 2005 the Centre has organised four national ecumenical church music seminars and courses involving in total 550 people from around Australia.
-Nearly all these events were held in the Music Room of the Centre.
-Organ concerts and large scale choral events take place in Wesley Church which also has excellent acoustics.
+The Centre hosts around 120 concerts or other public musical events a year as well as a diversity of other activities including music courses, recording sessions, private music teaching, regular U3A courses, music examinations, master classes and public lectures.
+Organ concerts and larger scale choral and orchestral events take place in Wesley Church which also has excellent acoustics.

 A number of joint ventures have been organised with community associations, including the Canberra Classical Guitar Society, the Carillon Society of Australia (awards for young composers), Harp Centre Australia and The Canberra String Festival.
 The Music Centre also supports fund raisings for charities and students in need of financial support for various purposes, including attending seminars and overseas studies.

 The web site www.wesleycanberra.org.au/music has a calendar of forthcoming events and the Centre also regularly emails updates on activities to a large distribution list (recipients are undisclosed).
 Additionally you can find us on Facebook here.